Let’s uncover Zagreb, Croatia; one subtlety at a time.

 Walk towards Ćirilometodska, a street running parallel to St. Mark’s Church and admire the Baroque buildings on both sides.
 The major attractions here are the Old City Hall and the Croatian Museum of Naive Art.

-You can visit the Museum of Broken Relationships here, a unique and quirky museum that treasures the items that are remnants of love and relationships that failed each accompanied with a story, some sad, others funny.
+You can visit the Museum of Broken Relationships here, a unique and quirky museum that treasures the items that are remnants of love and relationships that failed each accompanied by a story, some sad, others funny.

 We decided to skip the museum (even though I wanted to buy famous bad memories eraser from the museum shop) because didn’t feel it worth-a-visit with young kids.